makramjandar/AKS-TERRAFORM/README.md

     Enter a value: `<<Azure Resource group for aks service as "<<org>>aks<<yournameorBU>>"`

-> kube_version may vary from 1.9.x to 1.11.4 through 10.3.6- Please note 1.11.4 is ~~only~~ now available in ~~the American~~ all regions.
-Latest is 1.11.4 available in eastus and westeurope.
+> kube_version latest for aks is 1.14.8 and may vary from 1.9.x to 1.11.4 through 10.3.6- .
 Please view Azure Service Availability for [AKS in Regions](https://azure.microsoft.com/en-us/global-infrastructure/services/) and also via `az aks get-versions --location <<locationname>>`

 > The DNSPrefix must contain between 3 and 45 characters and can contain only letters, numbers, and hyphens.
 It must start with a letter and must end with a letter or a number.